-The emergency support facilities shall consist of a technical support centre (TSC) and an onsite emergency response facility.
-The technical support centre and the emergency response facilitycan be located in one place or separated.
+The emergency support facilities shall consist of a technical support centre (TSC) and an onsite emergency response facility (ERF).
+The technical support centre and the emergency response facility can be located in one place or separated.

-The emergency support facilities shall provide equipment, facilities, and communication means for trained staff to manage, control and coordinate any emergency response as well as to provide technical support to operations, emergency response organizations, and severe accident management evaluation.
+The emergency support facilities shall provide equipment, facilities, and communication means for trained staff to manage, control and coordinate any emergency response and to provide technical support to operations, emergency response organizations, and severe accident management evaluation.